junovhs/SlopChop/README.md

 ### Notes on rules and heuristics

-* Some rules are “hard boundaries” by design (complexity/arity/unsafe paths as configured).
+* Some rules are "hard boundaries" by design (complexity/arity/unsafe paths as configured).
-* Some checks may be best treated as “smells” (warn/info) rather than “errors,” depending on repo culture.
+* Some checks may be best treated as "smells" (warn/info) rather than "errors," depending on repo culture.
 For example, function-name length heuristics can be useful as a signal without being a build breaker.

 ---